bengler/norx/readme.md

 * Boot the VM normally via VirtualBox GUI again, in order to fix Vagrant boot hang.

 	``sudo -Rf /var/lib/dhcp/*``

 	``sudo halt``

+* Power off the VM

-* Vagrant should now be able to boot the new shrinked image normally.
+* Vagrant should now be able to boot the new shrinked image normally via ``vagrant up``.